beedoop1/Unsplash_Photo_Browser/README.md

 ## Getting Started

-1. Download the zip file from GitHub
+1. Download the zip file from GitHub.
 2. Unzip the downloaded file.
 3. Open the project in Android Studio.
 4. Build and run the app on an emulator or physical Android device.